1737-1814. He was born on 13 March 1737, the son of Thomas Lutwidge of Whitehaven and his wife, Lucy Hoghton.

 In November 1780 he assumed command of the Yarmouth 64 from the dismissed Captain Nathaniel Bateman in which he was ordered to embark about seventy prisoners including notable American privateer and Continental Congress officers such as Joshua Barney.
 The prisoners were somewhat ill-treated both physically and mentally whilst being conveyed to Plymouth in early 1781, and such was their condition on arrival that they had to be transported out of the ship in a sling.

 During the peace he commanded the guard-ship Scipio 64 from November 1786 to November 1789 in the Medway, in addition to forming part of Rear-Admiral Hon.
-John Leveson-Gower’s squadron of observation in 1787, and flying a broad pennant during the latter part of his command.
+John Leveson-Gower’s squadron of observation in the Dutch Armament during 1787, and flying a broad pennant during the latter part of his command.
 In December 1792 he commissioned the new Terrible 74, sailing to join the Mediterranean fleet in April, and being present at the occupation of Toulon from 27 August 1793.

 He was advanced to the rank of rear-admiral on 12 April 1794, remaining in the Mediterranean with his flag in the Terrible 74, Captain George Campbell, and being present at the reduction of Corsica from 8 February 1794.